cwi-dis/ambulant/third_party_packages/readme.txt

 others:
-	For this release we don't fully remember where we got the other libraries (jpeg, zlib, mp3lib, lpng125), so it is really in your best interest to use the third_party_packages-WIN.zip archive we have prepared.
+	For this release we don't fully remember where we got the other libraries (jpeg, zlib, mp3lib, lpng128), so it is really in your best interest to use the third_party_packages_win_20051212.zip
+	archive we have prepared.

+	After downloading and unpacking the zipfile move the 4 individual folders from "INTO_third_party_packages" into this directory.
+Then open third_party_packages.sln (windows desktop) or third_party_packages.vcw
+	(Windows CE), and build "Release".
+NOTE THAT LAST SENTENCE: you must build the Release configuration, the default configuration opened is not what you want (and we don't know how to fix this).

+	If you really want to build from original distributions: the directory win32_diff has all the project files that you need, move them into the corresponding place in a freshly downloaded distribution of {jpeg, zlib, mp3lib, libpng}.
+You'll probably need to fix them.

+	RELEASE!

 Unix (Linux, MacOSX)
 ====================